|

 Rev. 12:3 below).
 The idea that Jonah was swallowed by a whale was introduced much later, and breaks the prophetic symmetry with Gen. 3 and Rev. 12.

-“May they curse it who curse a day, those who are ready to rouse Leviathan (keetosLXX).”
-The description of the huge dinosaur-like Leviathan in Job 41 (see, too, the Description in Job above) makes
+The description of the huge dinosaur-like Leviathan in Job 41 above (see, too, the Description in Job above) makes

 the meaning clear: rousing Leviathan is